bixbydevelopers/capsule-samples-collection/user-data-persistence/restDB.md

 - Configs:
-  - `baseUrl`=`https://bixby-25e7.restdb.io/rest/`: Update this to match the url provided at the top of your Collection Developer Tools panel, but without the collection name which we add separately on next step
+  - `baseUrl`=`https://bixby-25e7.restdb.io/rest/example-user-data`: Update this to match the url provided at the top of your Collection Developer Tools panel
-  - `collection`=`example-user-data`: Collection name from above
   - `userIdField`=`bixby-user-id`: User id field from above
   - `userDataField`=`bixby-user-data`: User data field from above
 - Secrets: